-Try this.
 Sit in your car.
-Put your arms on the steering wheel and turn the wheel in the old-fashioned way.
+Put your arms on the steering wheel and turn the wheel in an old-fashioned way.
 Your arms are crossing.
 Notice the tension in your arms.

 Repeat the exercise without crossing your arms.
 Do you notice there is no tension in the arm muscles?

 The tennis elbow is extremely painful.
 I am sure you prefer to prevent such pain.

 There is another reason for not crossing your arms.

 It is difficult to retain control when you cross your arms like a koeksister.
 It is difficult to act quickly should anything go wrong.
 You may even damage your wrist when you go through a pothole.